Vitriol-nT/RLWorm/README.md

 Hello.
 This probably is going to be my biggest project ever.
 DQN is applied based on modifying PyTorch DQN example code.
-Displayed for my BIGDATA school club.
+Displayed for my school club.

 Post script) it says that classical DQN is not suitable for this kind of dynamic system. which is